 Having put the GPU thoroughly through its paces, we can confirm the RTX 3080 is currently the best option on the market for hardcore gamers and a clear step up on the firm’s previous RTX 2080, 2080 Super and 2080 Ti cards.
 Make no mistake, if you’re still on a 10-series, or lower end 20-series card and have cash spare, the RTX 3080 is the GPU to get.

-The only downside is that with Nvidia’s even more powerful RTX 3090 set for release fairly soon and AMD Big Navi on the horizon, it’s time as ‘top dog’ could be short lived.
+The only downside is with the RTX 3090 now out and AMD Big Navi on the horizon, it’s time as ‘top dog’ could be short lived.
 Its top-notch performance also requires some serious power to run, meaning many gamers will have to look at getting a new PSU with it.
+For those with lower performance needs the Nvidia 3070 is also a very compelling option, offering top notch 1440p Ray Tracing performance coupled with a lower TDP and upfront cost.

 Related: Best GPU